RapidEkatama/ML_Project_PanicDisorder/README.md

 4. `panic_disorder_dataset_testing.csv` and `panic_disorder_dataset_training.csv` : contain the dataset of Panic Disorder.

 ### NOTE
-a.
-In files `Panic Disorder Script.ipynb` if you want run it and import the csv dataset file on desktop, you can erase or skip run the code with the heading `Import File Using PyDrive`.
+1. In files `Panic Disorder Script.ipynb` if you want run it and import the csv dataset file on desktop, you can erase or skip run the code with the heading `Import File Using PyDrive`.
 If you run on Google Colab, run the code sequentially.
-b.
-Get all of files in one folder (either use desktop or google colab).
+2. Get all of files in one folder (either use desktop or google colab).
-c.
-If you run using Google Colab, on code with the heading `Import File Using PyDrive`, row with command `drive.CreateFile` fill the `id:` with the ID from share link the .csv files.
-For example, after you get share link on one .csv file, open it into new tab, and you get web address line like "https://drive.google.com/file/d/1gBIB1n1l_EV0mmV0DdYRdBWj_cPYP95D/view".
-The .csv ID is "1gBIB1n1l_EV0mmV0DdYRdBWj_cPYP95D"
+3. If you run using Google Colab, on code with the heading `Import File Using PyDrive`, row with command `drive.CreateFile` fill the `id:` with the ID from share link the .csv files.
+For example, after you get share link on one .csv file, open it into new tab, and you get web address line like "https://drive.google.com/file/d/1gBIB1n1l_EV0mmV0DdYRdBWj_cPYP/view".
+The .csv ID is "1gBIB1n1l_EV0mmV0DdYRdBWj_cPYP"